Lightning-AI/pytorch-lightning/docs/source-pytorch/past_versions.rst

 Past PyTorch Lightning versions
 ===============================

-PyTorch Lightning evolved over time.
-Here's the complete history of versions with links to their respective docs.
+PyTorch Lightning :doc:`evolved over time <versioning>`.
+Here's the history of versions with links to their respective docs.

-TO help you with keeping up to spead, check :doc:`Migration guide <./upgrade/migration_guide>`.
+To help you with keeping up to spead, check :doc:`Migration guide <./upgrade/migration_guide>`.

 .. list-table:: Past versions
    :widths: 5 50 30 15